Hi! I am a Ph.D. student (soon to graduate!) in the Computer Science Department at Stanford University.

-- My name pronounces as "dan-/'chE/" (you may also want to look at this).
-However, my friends like to call me "CDQ". :-)
+- My name is pronounced as "dan-/'chE/" (check out this).
+My friends like to call me "CDQ" though.

 - I come from Changsha, China.

-- Whenever I am not doing research, I eat, travel, do outdoors / workouts, watch movies and read books (extensively).
+- Whenever I am not doing research, I love to eat, run, read and watch movies (extensively).

 - Some of my portraits: 1, 2, 3 (credit: Lu Wang).